Preparation

 • Are there ethical principles in your own world view that set limits to accepting the values and practices of other cultures?

-What does the White-Saviour-Complex mean?
+What does White Saviourism mean?

-Consequences of the White-Saviour-Complex
+Consequences of White Saviourism

 The phenomenon becomes particularly clear when looking at the numerous motivated but untrained high school graduates from Europe who travel into the world or the Global South in their ‘gap year’ in order to ‘do something good’ or to ‘help’ in so-called aid projects without any qualification, but in search of an adventure.